-Although there are now myriad ways to consume cannabis, novice cannabis consumers often find topicals to be an easy introduction to the plant.
-Topicals are less intimidating than other forms of marijuana: They typically have no psychoactive effects while often proving to be highly effective for pain relief.
+Although there are myriad ways to consume cannabis, novice users often find marijuana topicals to be an easy introduction to the plant.
+Topicals are less intimidating than other forms of marijuana: They typically have no psychoactive effects while often proving to be highly effective for pain relief and the treatment of inflammation.

-What exactly is a marijuana-infused topical?
-It’s a cream, lotion, oil, salve or balm that’s applied to the skin to help with localized pain or inflammation—that is, a cannabis topical treats the specific area to which it was applied and doesn’t enter the bloodstream.
+First things first: Topicals can take many forms.
+They’re creams, lotions, oils, salves or balms that are applied to the skin to help with localized pain or inflammation—that is, a cannabis topical treats the specific area to which it was applied and doesn’t enter the bloodstream.
 You may be surprised to learn that cannabis has been used as a topical for thousands of years to combat lower back pain, arthritis, inflammation, certain skin conditions and more.

 Although cannabis topicals can be very effective in relieving symptoms from various conditions, it’s also important to note that everyone is different in how their body reacts to cannabis.
 A topical that works for you may not work in the same way for your friend.
 Often, this means trying out a variety of cannabis-infused topicals before finding one that works best for you.

-What Role Do THC & CBD Play in Cannabis Topicals?
+What Role Do THC & CBD Play in Marijuana-Infused Topicals?

 Will Cannabis-Infused Topicals Show Up in a Urine Test?